robynlarsen/design-for-developers/README.md

 * Front End Development

 ### 2. My own personal process
+#### Is there anything special about your process?
+No Is self focused content a common practice in the design world?
+There are a million ways to skin a cat.
 * Goals for the business
 * Pinterest Board & collecting inspiration
 * Pull out, copy, tweak